What Others Say

 R v Ball – Plymouth Crown Court - Led Junior in conspiracy to commit high-value fraud.

 R v Maqsood Ahmed – Luton Crown Court - Operation Movement.
-Led junior in conspiracy to steel and money laundering.
+Led junior in conspiracy to steal and money laundering.
 14 handed case, split into several lengthy trials.
 Involved the theft of high performance vehicles and their onward shipment to Africa.
 Described by the sentencing Judge as the largest case of its kind ever in the UK.
 The prosecution sought a confiscation order in excess of £2m.
 An order of £1,500 was negotiated.

 R v Paul Hewett – Liverpool Crown Court – Operation.
 Led junior, instructed solely to deal with confiscation proceedings involving a benefit figure in excess of £37,000,000.